minvws/nl-kat-coordination/rfd/0004-reporting.md

 - We are saving duplicate data
 - We are doing a lot of extra API calls to save the data
 - We are aggregating in python-time instead of database-time, and no one understand that code properly anymore.
+- We have to fetch "len(input_oois) x len(asset_report_types)" amount of raw files just to show a concatenated report.

 **Defining the right metrics** will become challenging because, again, most don't understand the logic.
 Those who do will tell you changing an aggregated metric will take a week.

+The design is still unintuitive since:
+- Report.input_oois does not give us the original oois because we have an asset report per ooi per report type.
+- Because of report reusing subreports change independently, hence input data of concatenated reports changes over time.
+- Some reports pull from the database (I should say API though), some use a Report, some process AssetReports

-In short, it's impossible to properly iterate on the value of the contents of a report, if all our efforts have to go into making them not break in the first place.
+In short, it's too difficult to properly iterate on the value of the contents of a report when all our efforts have to go into making them not break in the first place.

 ## Proposal